ccdc-opensource/on-site-webcsd/README.md

 ## In-house Database Configuration

 On-Site Lattice and WebCSD can be configured to read from in-house databases.

+Provided within the installation are sample databases which can be found in the sample-data folder in the root of the installation.

 To enable these databases follow:

 1. Copy and rename the file `docker-compose.sample-On-Site-only-db-config.yml` to `docker-compose.db-config.yml`